muratk3n/thirdwave/en/README.md

 ---

-"By the end of March, Mina had identified a culprit: 'There’s little ability for a central command unit to pool all the resources from around the country,' he said at a Harvard event.
+*The Atlantic*: "By the end of March, Mina had identified a culprit:
+'There’s little ability for a central command unit to pool all the resources from around the country,' he said at a Harvard event.
 'We have no way to centralize things in this country short of declaring martial law.'
 It took several more months for him to find a solution to this problem, which is to circumvent it altogether.
 In the past several weeks, he has become an evangelist for a total revolution in how the U.S. controls the pandemic.
 Instead of restructuring daily life around the American way of testing, he argues, the country should build testing into the American way of life.
 The wand that will accomplish this feat is a thin paper.
 It is a coronavirus test.

 Mina says that the U.S. should mass-produce these inexpensive and relatively insensitive tests—unlike other methods, they require only a